-REMOVING THE TRIGGER
+CHANGING THE TRIGGER SHOE

-Before you begin to remove the trigger, place the "safety" in the rearward, on safe position to prevent dry firing your shotgun as you are changing/adjusting trigger shoes.
+Before removing the trigger, place the "safety" in the rearward, on safe position to prevent dry firing your shotgun as you are changing/adjusting trigger shoes.

-All Cynergy target models are supplied with three different styles of trigger shoes.
-To remove the trigger shoe, loosen the center screw with the provided 2mm (/64") Allen wrench (Figure 24).
+To remove the trigger shoe, loosen the center screw with the provided $2mm(5/64^{"})$ Allen wrench (Figure 27).
 Loosen the screw so the trigger shoe slides easily on the trigger plate.
 Keep the screw threaded at least one thread into the trigger shoe so the screw is not lost.
+Slide the trigger shoe forward to the end of the trigger plate.
+Press the rear of the trigger plate down with your finger and gently slide the trigger shoe off the trigger plate.